srmauvsoftware/srmauvsoftware.github.io/_posts/2018-01-20-Proportional-Integral-Derivative-Controller.md

 tags:
 - SRMAUV
 - Control Systems
+- Algorithms
 ---

 Proportional-Integral-Derivative is a control loop feedback mechanism used in industrial control systems.
-I implemented it in Autonomous Underwater Vehicle, here's my intutition -
+I implemented it in Autonomous Underwater Vehicle, so here's my intutition thorugh this post.

 ---